Need a procrastination break? Here's a list of expensive handguns to drool over.

 9. Ed Brown Special Forces Carry I/II: $2,400+

 Ed Brown guns may be the closest thing to a custom 1911 out of the box available.
 Forged steel parts offer a precision fit that is second to none and the deep handle provides a new sense of confidence in the hand.
-Unlike other 1911s on our list, though easy on the eyes, with the Special Forces Carry it's not the artwork you're paying for, it's the top shelf performance that never quits.
+Unlike other single stack 1911s on our list, though easy on the eyes, with the Special Forces Carry it's not the artwork you're paying for, it's the top shelf performance that never quits.

-If you're counting, that leaves us with nine guns worth their sticker.
+If you're counting, that leaves us with nine guns worth their respective sticker.
 So what's the 10th?
 We'll leave that up to you, so insert your favorite here.
 There are truly too many fantastic handguns available today to limit this list to a select few.
 I'd still argue that any gun you can own is worth the money.
 A gun that you're familiar with, comfortable using, and is readily accessible when the time is needed is invaluable, whatever the cost.